Holly Blevins - The Tribune

 Holly Nicole Blevins, 26, of Huntington, West Virginia, died on Wednesday, March 17, 2021.

-A funeral service will be 2 p.m. on Wednesday at Schneider-Hall Funeral Home in Chesapeake.
+A funeral service will be 2 p.m. today at Schneider-Hall Funeral Home in Chesapeake.
 Visitation will be held for one hour prior to the service.
 Burial will follow at Chesapeake Memorial Gardens in Chesapeake.

 Condolences may be expressed to the family at schneiderhallfuneralhome.com.